 - The Penthouse is nicely styled to blend with the Van’s good looks.

 - Crosswind handling effect?
 Fuel economy reduction?
 Very minimal.

-The Penthouse Top is available separately.[Click]
+The Penthouse Pop Top is available separately.[Click]

-About $9,000 with bed and power.
+- About $15,000 with bed and power.

-two days if power.
-Low roof vans only.
+- Low roof vans only.

 The Upstairs Bed Option

 LED lights provide plenty of soft light.
 There’s even space for snacks and drinks.
 For privacy, opaque curtains roll up and down.

 Front 3 window screens unzip and roll down.
 Great for photo shooting or just for a more open feeling.
 Various roof racks are optional.